 - The collection account is created: Once the collection account is created, future lenders will be able to see this on your credit report.
 According to the Fair Credit Reporting Act, the debt can remain on your account for up to seven years even after it’s been paid.

 Regularly missing payments can have a very negative effect on your credit score.
 There are a variety of factors that go into calculating your score and your payment history accounts for 35%.

-New lenders want to see that you have a history of paying your bills on time and in full.
+Lenders want to see that you have a history of paying your bills on time and in full.
 So the more unpaid bills you have on your report, the lower your credit score will be.

 And it’s important to deal with missed payments right away.
 The longer you let the bill go unpaid without doing anything about it, the more impact it will have on your credit score.
 Leaving a bill unpaid for 90 days looks much worse than leaving a bill unpaid for 30 days.

 And late payments can remain on your credit report for up to seven years.
 However, there are several strategies you can use to have it removed from your credit report.

 How to Remove Capital One Collections from Your Credit Report